DinoChiesa/Drupal-User-Registration-Validation/README.md

 - disallow non-word characters and spaces in usernames
 - disallow non-word characters in firstnames
 - disallow non-word characters in lastnames
-- disallow free email (yahoo, gmail, hotmail, mailinator, etc)
+- apply a blacklist: disallow specific email domains (admin specifies)
-- allow registration only from specific email domains (admin specifies)
+- apply a whitelist: allow registration only from specific email domains (admin specifies)

 To configure how the validation is done, there is an Administrative configuration panel under